julien-muke/host-wordpress-aws-ec2-rds-part1/README.md

 In conclusion, deploying a WordPress website on AWS using EC2, RDS and other AWS services provides a highly scalable, reliable, and secure solution for hosting your website.
 By following the steps outlined in this guide, you have set up a robust infrastructure that can efficiently handle traffic fluctuations, ensure data integrity, and deliver a seamless user experience.

-This AWS Hands-On tutorial has two parts, this is [PART 01](), Stay tuned for [PART 02] where we will cover Amazon Application Load Balancer (ALB) for efficient traffic distribution and Amazon Route 53 for domain name management and DNS routing.

 ## 💰 Cost

 All services used are eligible for the AWS Free Tier.
 However, charges will incur at some point so it's recommended that you shut down resources after completing this tutorial.